Writing, speaking, and translating the future

 These companies will also need to find ways to support the efforts of public domain advocates, and alternative copyright companies.
 This will show their commitment and their understanding of their role in the new paradigm.

-The six largest publishers have made their intention clear.
+The six largest publishers have made their intentions clear.
 They will squeeze as much profit as they can out of consumers.
-So the best thing for the ebook and ereader companies to do is to get deals with Overdrive, Archive.org, and Creative commons to make public domain books, library lending, and alternative copyright options available to publishers and device users.
+So the best thing for the ebook and e-reader companies to do is to get deals with Overdrive, Archive.org, and Creative Commons to make public domain books, library lending, and alternative copyright options available to publishers and device users.
 In doing so they will solidify their opposition to some of the more problematic issues with copyright, and digital books.
-And in the process they will make their commitment to great writing, and self-publishers evident.
+And in the process, they will make their commitment to great writing, and self-publishers evident.

 Leave a comment